parente/tott/doc/syllabus.rst

 Late Assignments
 ~~~~~~~~~~~~~~~~

-I will post assignments and their deadlines on this site, and announce them on Twitter and in class.
+I will post assignments and their deadlines on this site, and announce them in the G+ community and in class.
 You will use git to submit your assignments.
 You can submit as many times as you wish.
 I will not grade your assignment until sometime after the due date and time.
 When I do, I'll grade your latest submission alone.
 If you haven't submitted anything by that time, you will get a zero on the assignment.
 I will not grant any other grace period.

 So, submit early, submit often, and at the very least submit once!